pinedamg/mage2dock/DOCUMENTATION/content/documentation/index.md

 ],
 ```

-5 - Open your Magento's `.env` file and update the following variables:
+5 - Open your Laravel's `.env` file and update the following variables:

 - set the `DB_HOST` to your `mongo`.
 - set the `DB_PORT` to `27017`.